-In contrast, perhaps you have experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupting your sleep or impacting how you interact with others.

-Does it happen to you that you don't feel happy with yourself or with others?
-If so, have you asked yourself what you could do to feel better, to lower your stress?
-Perhaps you have, but the answer you found may have been that as long as your demands remain high, there is not much you can do.
+In contrast, you may have personally experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupts your sleep or impacts how you interact with others.
+Oftentimes, you don't feel happy with yourself or with others.
+Have you asked yourself what you could do to feel better, to lower your stress?
+Perhaps you have, but the answer you found may have been as long as your demands remain high, there is not much you can do.

-So here, again, some thoughts to evaluate:
+So here, again, are some questions to evaluate: